Brianmmmmm/btw-campaign/index.md

 **Save:** no
 Perhaps the most sought after of magics, Healing Touch allows a spellcaster to save even those who have been gravely wounded.
 The mage lays his hands upon a wounded subject and life flows from his touch.
 The target regains 1d8 hit points as his vitality is restored.

+---

 ## The Howling
 **Range:** Near
 **Duration:** 1 round/level
 **Save:** yes
 The caster calls out painful words of magic, her voice growing to a howling shout.
 Soon, many voices rise on the winds, creating a deafening cacophony in the immediate area.
 Everyone in near range, both friend and foe, must make a saving throw or else cover their ears and do nothing else for the duration of the spell.
 Even those in range who succeed at their saving throws suffer a -2 penalty to all actions.
 Creatures who cannot hear, or who are mindless, such as skeletons and zombies, are unaffected.

+---

+## Hunger and Thirst
+**Range:** Near
+**Duration:** 1 hour/level
+**Save:** yes
+A terrible curse, this spell causes one target in near range to be filled with overwhelming hunger and thirst.
+Unless he passes a saving throw, the target will eat and drink until sick and often past that point, and find it difficult to do anything else.
+The victim will not drop his sword in the middle of combat, but any other plans or endeavors become secondary.

 ---